-- are entered into by the listed issuer with the same party or parties connected/associated with one another; - ii. involve the acquisition or disposal of securities or an interest in one particular company or group of companies; - iii. involve the acquisition or disposal of parts of one asset; or - iv. together lead to substantial involvement by the listed issuer in a business activity not previously part of its principal business activities (Rule 14A.26).
+- i. are entered into by the listed issuer with the same party or parties connected/associated with one another; - ii. involve the acquisition or disposal of securities or an interest in one particular company or group of companies; - iii. involve the acquisition or disposal of parts of one asset; or - iv. together lead to substantial involvement by the listed issuer in a business activity not previously part of its principal business activities (GEM Rule 20.26).

-The Exchange may consider aggregating continuing connected transactions with a single connected person (Rule 14A.27).
+The Exchange may consider aggregating continuing connected transactions with a single connected person (GEM Rule 20.27).